Hansi Flick: Germany

 On 25 May 2021, the German Football Association announced that Flick signed a three-year contract from 1 August 2021 to serve as the manager of the Germany national team, and he replaced his former boss Joachim Löw after UEFA Euro 2020.
 On 2 September 2021, Flick won his first match 2–0 against Liechtenstein in a 2022 FIFA World Cup qualification match.
-On 4 June 2022, Germany drew 1–1 with Italy in the 2022–23 UEFA Nations League A; hence, he became the third coach to stay undefeated in his first ten matches, after Sepp Herberger and Josef Derwall.
+On 4 June 2022, Germany drew 1–1 with Italy in the 2022–23 UEFA Nations League A, and thus became the third coach to stay undefeated in his first ten matches, after Sepp Herberger and Jupp Derwall.
 This run would end on 23 September, as Germany lost 1–0 to Hungary in the same competition.

 In the 2022 FIFA World Cup, Germany was eliminated in the group stage for the second time in a row, as they finished third in their group, despite winning their final match 2–4 against Costa Rica.
 Flick received criticism for his substitutions, particularly against Japan in their tournament opener, which they lost 1–2.

+Flick was sacked on 10 September 2023, a day after a 4–1 loss in a friendly against Japan, the team's third defeat in a row.
+Flick lasted two years in charge and had the second-worst point rate of 1.72, only ahead of Erich Ribbeck with 1.50 points per game.
+He was also the first manager of Germany to be sacked in the role's history.